-You can make an appointment by calling us at 321-608-0604 or emailing us at email@example.com.
+You can make an appointment by clicking HERE, calling us at 321-608-0604 or emailing us at email@example.com.
 Typically, we will speak on the phone briefly about your needs and treatment concerns prior to our first session.
 We do our best to schedule your first session within 48 hours of your initial phone call or inquiry.
-Initial appointments are typically done during the day.
-However, evening and weekend appointments are available for ongoing weekly sessions.
+Initial and ongoing appointments are scheduled between 9:00am – 5:00pm Monday – Friday with limited evening and weekend availability.

 Once your first appointment is scheduled, you will be given some forms to complete.
 The first appointment takes the longest (about 90 minutes) and is considered an intake process, as it provides us with enough time to gather all of your information, get to know each other and start developing your goals or what is also called a treatment plan.

 With children, the first session will be spent mostly with the parent or caregiver.
 However, your child is given the opportunity to begin exploring the play room which consists of toys, games and other art materials.
 After all the necessary information is gathered, we will take time, if your child is willing, to begin the rapport building process.
 As counseling or play therapy with children progresses, we might include parent-child sessions, or family sessions in order to provide the best outcomes for your child.
 As research supports, involving family in a child’s treatment tends to result in better outcomes.

 Our next sessions will be 45-60 minutes in length with a few minutes at the end to schedule our next session.
 Your sessions will be guided by the treatment plan we make together.